mohamedezzeldeenhassanmohamed/Solving-Rubiks-Cube-Using-Knowledge-Based-System/README.md

 1- Consistency: They provide consistent answers for repetitive decisions, reducing human error.

-2-Availability: KBS can be available 24/7, providing support whenever needed.
+2- Availability: KBS can be available 24/7, providing support whenever needed.

-3-Scalability: They can handle large amounts of data and complex decision-making processes.
+3- Scalability: They can handle large amounts of data and complex decision-making processes.

-4-Cost-Effectiveness: Reduces the need for human experts in certain areas, saving costs.
+4- Cost-Effectiveness: Reduces the need for human experts in certain areas, saving costs.

 # Challenges and Limitations